 Preparation of microinjection pipettes

 Set one pulled capillary prepared in step 11.1 to a microforge.
-Place the capillary over the glass ball on the filament and lower the capillary to make contact with the glass ball while heating the filament.
+Place the capillary over the glass bead on the filament and lower the capillary to make a contact with the glass bead while heating the filament.

-Break the capillary by detaching from the glass ball at a position that its outer diameter is 6 µm.
-Move the capillary so that the glass ball positions at a point ~1 mm from the capillary tip without contact.
+Break the capillary by turning off the heating and detaching from the glass bead at a position that its outer diameter is 6 µm.

-Heat the filament to allow the capillary to bend at a 20° angle.
+Move the capillary so that the glass bead positions at a point ~1 mm from the capillary tip without contact.
+Heat the filament to allow the capillary to bend upwards at a 20° angle.
 Dismount the microinjection pipette from the microforge and store in a secure box for later use.

-NOTE: The microinjection pipettes are prepared with the following specifications: outer diameter, 6 µm; inner diameter, 4.5–5 µm; bent angle, 20°.
+NOTE: The microinjection pipettes are prepared with the following specifications: outer diameter, 6 µm; inner diameter, 4.5–5 µm; bend angle, 20°.
 Defining the optimal design of the microinjection pipette is important for the success of the intracytoplasmic injection.
 Too large an inner diameter can prevent the rupturing of the plasma membrane of the donor DKO-phESCs (see discussion section).
 If the inner diameter is too narrow, it can impede smooth pipetting of the donor DKO-phESCs.
-A bent angle < 30° is preferable as a high bent angle impedes the effect of piezo pulses.
+A bend angle < 30° is preferable as a high bend angle impedes the effect of piezo pulses.

 Intracytoplasmic injection of DKO-phaESCs